rumpl/devoxx-docker/docs/04-namespaces-and-chroot.md

 # Mount namespace and root directory

-## Objective

-Learn how to manage filesystem isolation in a containerized environment by implementing mount namespaces and changing the root directory using `chroot`.
-This exercise demonstrates how to create a somewhat contained filesystem environment.

-## Steps

-### Step 1: Add mount namespace

 Mount namespaces are a complex and powerful feature of the Linux kernel, we are only scratching the surface here.
 We are going to implement the bare minimum but feel free to explore and play with them.